Learning has become a regular habit that I practice every day...

 People who have the desire and spirit to continue moving forward even though they are hurting will make it to the finish line.
-Many times pain is not a sign for you to stop, it is just an obstacle before your finish line.
+Many times pain is not a sign for you to stop, it is just an obstacle before you can improve your results.

 Custom Body Fitness is located in Glenwood Springs CO and Carbondale CO